Tusuegra510/API_testing_framework/README.md

 ## Getting Started

 Welcome to the API testing word.
-Here is a guideline to help you get started to write API testing code.
+Here is a guideline to help you get started to write API testing code to automate web services.

+We use:
+- Cucumber
+- Rest Assured
+- Java
+- Groovy

 ## Folder Structure